robertweiss/PromptAI/readme.md

 # PromptAI

-PromptAI is a ProcessWire CMS module that utilizes AI to process text and image fields upon saving.
+PromptAI is a ProcessWire CMS module that utilizes AI to process text, image, and file fields upon saving.
 The processed text can be saved back to the original field or a different one on the same page.
 The module supports regular page fields, repeater fields, and repeater matrix fields.
-For image fields, the AI can write image descriptions or populate custom image subfields.
+For image and file fields, the AI can analyze content and write descriptions or populate custom subfields.

 ## Field support